TangXu-Group/Hyperspectral-Images-Classification/SPTNet-NTLA/README.md

 ## Datasets

 We conduct experiments on the Indian Pines, University of Pavia, and Houston datasets.
-To train and test our model, you should download the corresponding dataset and modify the "*data_path*" in *main.py* to suit your needs.
+To train and test our model, you should download the required data set and modify the corresponding parameters in *main.py* to meet your needs.

 ## Requirements